Devvz/docker-pterodactyl/README.md

 - Creates database container using MariaDB
 - Configures database container environment variables (MYSQL_env)

-**Deploy**

-- Build the image
-`docker build -t pterodactyl-standalone .`
-`docker-compose up` This reads the docker-compose.yml file which contains the image location on Quay.io, and then performs the operations within the yml file (creation of containers)

 **Missing Steps**

 - Run the following commands during the PHP installation (Dockerfile):